reduxjs/redux/docs/tutorials/fundamentals/part-6-async-logic.md

 Notice that even though we've dispatched an action, nothing's happening to change the state. **We need to handle this action in our todos reducer to have the state updated.**

 Let's add a case to the reducer to load this data into the store.
-Since we're fetching the data from the server, we want to completely replace any existing todos, so we can just return the `action.payload` array to make it be the new todos `state` value:
+Since we're fetching the data from the server, we want to completely replace any existing todos, so we can return the `action.payload` array to make it be the new todos `state` value:

 ```js title="src/features/todos/todosSlice.js"
 import { client } from '../../api/client'